GOC Election: Bawa Fuseini expresses disappointment after Election defeat

 Source: GNA

-Bawa Fuseini, President of Ghana Triathlon Federation, is disappointed after losing the Deputy General Secretary position in the Ghana Olympic Committee (GOC) Elections, held on Monday, March 15.
+Mr. Bawa Fuseini President of Ghana Triathlon Federation is disappointed after losing the Deputy General Secretary position in the Ghana Olympic Committee (GOC) Elections, held on Monday, March 15.

-Mr. Fuseini, however, noted that he would seek the same position for the next four years.

 In an interview with the GNA Sports, disappointed Bawa said, he was confident going into the election, however, he would go back to right the wrongs and come back stronger in four years to contest again.